x74353/Amphetamine-Power-Protect/README.md

 <h4>Step Two</h4>

-<b><a href="https://raw.githubusercontent.com/x74353/Amphetamine/master/Files/PowerProtect_Configuration.zip">Download the Power Protect configuration file</a> and install it in the following location:</b>
+<a href="https://raw.githubusercontent.com/x74353/Amphetamine/master/Files/PowerProtect_Configuration.zip">Download the Power Protect configuration file</a> and install it in the following location:

 ```
 /private/etc/sudoers.d/